DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/03_command-reference/set/set-account-permission.md

 ### Options:
 - `-h,--help` Print this help message and exit
--  `--add-code` [code] Add 'eosio.code' permission to specified permission authority
+-  `--add-code` [code] Add 'dcd.code' permission to specified permission authority
--  `--remove-code` [code] Remove 'eosio.code' permission from specified permission authority
+-  `--remove-code` [code] Remove 'dcd.code' permission from specified permission authority
 -  `-x`,`--expiration` Set the time in seconds before a transaction expires, defaults to 30s
 -  `-f`,`--force-unique` Force the transaction to be unique. this will consume extra bandwidth and remove any protections against accidently issuing the same transaction multiple times
 -  `-s`,`--skip-sign` Specify if unlocked wallet keys should be used to sign transaction